Universal Translation Services

 What makes it hard to learn?

 After Mandarin, Japanese is also one of the hardest languages to learn for non-native speakers.
 The Japanese writing system is one of its difficult aspects.
-It has three writing systems, with different alphabets which make it complex.
+It has three writing systems with different alphabets, which makes it complex.
 After that, its subject-object-verb also makes it tough to learn.

-Over the past few years, Chinese characters have been used in Japanese which makes it more complicated.
+Over the past few years, Chinese characters have been used in Japanese, which makes it more complicated.
 It becomes difficult for Chinese speakers to recognize all the characters.
-Japanese speakers use hierarchal forms too to show respect to the polite culture of Japan.
+Japanese speakers use hierarchal forms, too, to show respect for the polite culture of Japan.
 Moreover, Japanese uses loan words from Romance languages and from English.
-And it is single that takes English speaker longest to learn.
+And it is single that takes the English speakers the longest to learn.

 Arabic

-Native speakers: It has 310 million Arabic speakers and mostly spoken in the middle east and Africa.
+Native speakers: It has 310 million Arabic speakers and is mostly spoken in the Middle East and Africa.

-Arabic too, has its own script which is linguistically and culturally distant from English.
+Arabic, too, has its own script, which is linguistically and culturally distant from English.
 The Arabic language is tricky for English learners.
-Accents of Arabic speakers are completely different.
-Arabic is read from right to left which makes it challenging for most learners.
+The accents of Arabic speakers are completely different.
+Arabic is read from right to left, which makes it challenging for most learners.
 It has unique sounds, different grammatical structures,s and terms of grammar.
 Vowel sounds are not included in it and have many different dialects.
-According to linguists, it is a macrolanguage with 30 different varieties.
+According to linguists, it is a macro language with 30 different varieties.
 Hindi speakers can learn Arabic more easily because of some similarities in their vocabulary.

 Hungarian